 Most plants are not ready to bloom until they put down roots and have a season or more to mature.
 Remember, plants don't flower out of vanity.
 Flowering is how they propagate their species, and it takes a lot of energy.
 Some plants, like biennials, die shortly after flowering.
 That's why deadheading before a plant has a chance to set seed can force it to bloom again.

 - Perennials are being bred to flower more quickly these days.
 If you are buying large plants, they should be plenty old enough to start blooming the first year you plant them.
 Even flowering trees and shrubs are being designed with the impatient gardener in mind.
 But there are still plenty of old-fashioned varieties out there that need to settle in before they hit their stride.
 Once they do, they should become reliable bloomers.

 04 of 05

 Temperature also plays a role in flowering.
 The warmth of the sun is often what is needed for a flower to open, so the time of day the sun shines on your flower garden also plays a role.
 Morning light is cooler.
 Plants with an eastern exposure may be getting only morning sun.
 Flowers that require "full sun" will bloom more in a western exposure, where they get the hotter afternoon rays.
-Of course, there are plants that will wilt or fry in the hot afternoon sun, so you really need to research what your plant likes.Continue to 5 of 5 below.
+Of course, there are plants that will wilt or fry in the hot afternoon sun, so learn what your plant likes.Continue to 5 of 5 below.

 05 of 05

-Weather is the big question mark in every gardening endeavor, and lately, it seems that winters have become more frustrating than ever.
+Weather can have a huge impact on the health of your plants.
 Snow is not usually the problem since it acts as an insulator and protects plants.
 But cold winters with no snow cover and harsh, frigid winds can easily damage or kill flower buds.
-Dry winters can cause plants to forego flowering because they go into preservation mode.
-Wet springs can bring on early fungal diseases and rot.
+Dry winters can cause plants to forego flowering because they go into preservation mode, while wet springs can bring on early fungal diseases and rot.